Zhang Huan: Sculpture

 Zhang returned to China in 2006 and took up sculpture after converting to Buddhism.
 He also involves the body in his sculptures; his earliest sculptures were giant copper hands and feet, magnified versions of fragments of broken Buddhist figures that he found in Tibet.

 By using quasi-religious ritual, he seeks to discover the point at which the spiritual can manifest via the corporeal.
 He uses simple repetitive gestures, usually regarded as meaningless work-for-work's-sake chores.
 Buddhism, with its temple music, sculptures and philosophy is a prevalent theme in Zhang Huan's work.

 His sculpture Long Ear Ash Head (2007), for example, consists of a massive head made of incense ash and steel.
 It fuses the artist's image with the lengthened earlobes representing happiness and good fortune in the Buddhist religion.

 He continued to explore Buddhism with the sculpture Sydney Buddha (2015), an exhibition in which two Buddha sculptures were positioned facing each other: "One, a headless metal statue.
-The other, a crumbling sculpture made from over 20 tonnes of incense ash, which was collected from Buddhist temples in Shanghai and across China’s Jiangsu and Zhejiang provinces."
+The other, a crumbling sculpture made from over 20 tonnes of incense ash, which was collected from Buddhist temples in Shanghai and across China's Jiangsu and Zhejiang provinces."

 Of Sydney Buddha, the artist said: "The piece conveys the collective memory, soul, thoughts and prayers, and collapse of mankind.
 It implies a collective ineffectiveness, arising from taking action when none should be taken, upsetting the natural order of things."

 He has exhibited at shows including the 2002 Whitney Biennial and Rituals at the Akademie der Künste in Berlin.

 Zhang Huan’s Performance Art

+Among the topics [Zhang] has addressed, in some 40 performances, are the power of unified action to challenge oppressive political regimes; the status and plight of the expatriate in the new global culture; the persistence of structures of faith in communities undermined by violent conflict; and the place of censorship in contemporary democracy.